microsoftgraph/microsoft-graph-docs-contrib/concepts/search-concept-custom-types.md

 # Search custom types (ExternalItem)

-Connectors (Beta) let you import external data into the Microsoft Search index.
+Connectors (Beta) let you import external data into Microsoft Search.
 Ingested content will be surfaced in some Microsoft Search experiences.
-The Microsoft Search query API lets you run search queries on this ingested content.
+The search API lets you run search queries on this ingested content.

 ## Search custom types